-Vesting of Restricted Stock or Settlement of Performance Stock Units.
-This prohibition does not apply to the automatic deduction of shares by ADP from your restricted stock or performance stock unit account to satisfy the minimum statutory tax withholding liability upon the vesting of restricted stock or settlement of performance stock units.
+Vesting of Restricted Stock or other Stock Awards.
+This prohibition does not apply to the automatic deduction of shares by ADP from your restricted stock or other stock award account to satisfy the minimum statutory tax withholding liability upon the vesting of restricted stock or other stock award.
 The prohibition does apply, however, to any open market sale of vested shares, including to satisfy tax liabilities.

 10b5-1 Plans.
 This prohibition does not apply to trades made pursuant to a valid “10b5-1 plan” approved by ADP as described below.

 Dividend Reinvestment Plan.
 This prohibition does not apply to purchases of ADP stock under the ADP dividend reinvestment plan that result from your reinvestment of dividends paid on ADP stock held in such plan.
 This prohibition does apply, however, to other purchases of ADP stock under the plan that result from additional contributions you choose to make to the dividend reinvestment plan, or to increases or decreases in your level of participation in the plan.
 This prohibition also applies to your sale of any ADP securities purchased pursuant to the plan.

 Although you are always responsible for monitoring for yourself whether you possess material non-public information, from time to time ADP may decide to impose a special “restricted period” on those who are aware of particular information that ADP determines may be considered material non-public information.
-This kind of restricted period may be imposed in connection with a potential acquisition, a financial analyst conference, an anticipated positive or negative earnings surprise or other material development.
+This kind of restricted period may be imposed in connection with a potential acquisition, a financial analyst conference, an anticipated positive or negative earnings announcement or other material development.
 If you are subject to the restricted period, you may not trade in any ADP securities, except pursuant to a 10b5 1 plan previously approved by ADP, until notified that the restricted period has ended.